ahippert/graphfactormodel/README.md

 └── README.md
 ```

 Most of the development is done as functions and classes available in the **./src/** directory.
-Simulations presented in the paper can be reproduced using the scripts **ROC_curves.py, benchmark_animal.py, benchmark_gps.py, benchmark_concepts.py**.
+Simulations presented in the paper can be reproduced using the scripts **ROC_curves.py, benchmark_animal.py, benchmark_gps.py, gnss_results.tex, benchmark_concepts.py**.
 Data is stored in the **./data/** directory.

 ## Pre-requesites